 Last year on Valentine’s day, my grandmother and Tia (who has no living family of her own) gave my young daughter a quilt that they had made collaboratively.
 They are now inseparable, and it’s a touching reminder that one is never too old to open their mind or make a new friend.
 My own family considers Tia family now, and we credit her with helping my grandmother adjust to her new life.

 Making Dreams Come True

 Another touching story from a few months ago occurred at Ashwood Senior Living in Frankfort, Kentucky.
 At that community, all new residents are asked about an unfulfilled wish upon moving to the community.
 The staff tries to make that wish come true.
 One new resident, Ruth Sullivan, said she had always wanted a proper bridal gown.
 When she was married in 1946, she was clad in “a blue wool dress trimmed with black grosgrain ribbon,” which didn’t really suit her fancy tastes.
 She wanted an opportunity to wear that bridal gown she had always dreamed of, a dream that the community helped fulfill.
 She tried on three dresses, eventually choosing “a short-sleeved full-length David’s Bridal design.”
 While she was disappointed her late husband couldn’t be with her physically, she was confident he was there in spirit, and she got to share the special moment with other family members, “With son Tim on her arm and flowers in her hands, she posed for photos with her bridesmaids: two friends from Ashwood.
 Her flower girl was her great-granddaughter, Rhys Staples, age seven.”

-Do you know any senior living love stories?
+Do you know any assisted living love stories?
 We welcome your comments below.

 We Can Help!
 Our local advisors can help your family make a confident decision about senior living.